etamity/dashpad/README.md

 ## Publish Your Tools/Plugins

-Once you push your code, add `dashpad` topic on the github descirption area, your plugin will show up on the Dashpad main page, it will be nice to add README.md to tell a bit more about your plugin, let people know what it does.
+Once we push your code, add `dashpad` topic on the github descirption area, your plugin will show up on the Dashpad main page, it will be nice to add README.md to tell a bit more about your plugin, let people know what it does.

 ## Routing

-When you created new plugin, it will automatically create new route for you.
+When we created new plugin, it will automatically create new route for we.
-For example when you created a new plugin under `packages/frontend/dashpad/plugins/NewPlugin`, and export the plugin in the `packages/frontend/dashpad/plugins/index.js` file:
+For example when we created a new plugin under `packages/frontend/dashpad/plugins/NewPlugin`, and export the plugin in the `packages/frontend/dashpad/plugins/index.js` file:

 `export * from './NewPlugin';`